-The VersaClimber has the option of a "cross crawl" or otherwise known as Contra-Lateral Movement Pattern.
+We originally patented this special movement pattern called Contra-Lateral or Cross – Crawl on the VersaClimber.
 What is Contra-Lateral Movement Pattern?
-This "running motion" feature on a VersaClimber is the same pattern we use when we crawl, walk or run.
+This pattern replicates our natural primitive movement, which is intuitive for humans as we crawl, walk or run.
 It is otherwise known as our natural GAIT pattern.
-Contra-Lateral Movement Pattern provides a unique alternative to the "standard" climbing motion VersaClimber provides.
+Contra-Lateral Movement Pattern provides a unique alternative to the “standard” climbing motion VersaClimber provides.
 The Contra-Lateral Movement motion is produced when the arm and leg approach each other on one side of body while the opposite arm and leg separate on the other side.
 It has been demonstrated this natural pattern will more safely and effectively strengthen the para-spinal musculature.

 VersaClimber “Contra-Lateral Movement Pattern” replicates crawling.
 Crawling is a developmental movement pattern that ties everything about you together.
 Through this movement pattern, cross crawl neural connections and pathways are established in the brain that allow the brain to become more efficient at communication between left and right hemispheres.